midjji/lambdatwist-p3p/README.md

 A simple, easy to understand p3p solver with state of the art performance. http://openaccess.thecvf.com/content_ECCV_2018/html/Mikael_Persson_Lambda_Twist_An_ECCV_2018_paper.html

-This is the benchmark code.
+This is the original benchmark code for replication purposes maintained in a separate branch.

 A corresponding pnp solver is found in: https://github.com/midjji/pnp